StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-08-20-transformer-vae.md

 - How about text and other modalities?
   Would the approach scale to enormous models like GPT-3,[^4] so that we can, for example, take the first chapter of a novel and develop it in the style of a different book?

-By the way, if you are curious how I added the examples to this post, check out <a href="https://github.com/cifkao/html-midi-player">html-midi-player</a>.
+By the way, if you are curious how I added the examples to this post, check out [`html-midi-player`](https://github.com/cifkao/html-midi-player).

 <!-- scripts for MIDI playback -->
 <script src="https://cdn.jsdelivr.net/combine/npm/tone@13,npm/@magenta/music@1/es6/core.js,npm/focus-visible@5,npm/html-midi-player@1"></script>